Topzle Topzle

 Southwest Airlines fleet

-As of June 2025, Southwest Airlines operates an all-Boeing 737 fleet with 810 aircraft, making it the fifth largest commercial airline fleet in the world and the largest 737 operator.
-Additionally, as of November 2025, Southwest has over 500 Boeing 737 MAX aircraft on order.
-Southwest has only ever operated Boeing 737 aircraft, except for a brief period during the late 1970s and early 1980s, when they operated 6 Boeing 727-200 aircraft.
+As of December 2025, Southwest Airlines operates an all-Boeing 737 fleet with 803 aircraft, making it the fifth largest commercial airline fleet in the world and the largest 737 operator.
+Additionally, Southwest has over 450 Boeing 737 MAX aircraft on order.
+Southwest has only ever operated Boeing 737 aircraft, except for a brief period during the late 1970s and early 1980s, when they operated six Boeing 727-200 aircraft.
 The airline served as the launch customer of the 737-300, 737-500, and 737-700.
-The use of a single aircraft type across its fleet allows Southwest's pilots and flight attendants to operate any aircraft without restrictions and reduces training time and costs.
+The use of a single aircraft type across its fleet allows Southwest's pilots to operate any aircraft without restrictions, allows the company to stock fewer spare parts, and reduces training time and costs.
+Southwest Airlines aims to be an all 737 MAX-operator by 2031.

 Tables